-So you tried art journaling and you loved it!
-You want to keep going at home on your own in between classes, but you don't have paint, brushes, -- all the toys!
-Where to start!?
+So you tried art journaling and you love it.
+You want to keep going at home on your own in between classes, but you don't have paint, brushes, and toys.
+Where to start?
+I got you.

 Here's your basic list:

 (Note: I don't get commissions, I'm just sharing what I like and use.)

 Table cloth -- ALWAYS put something on the table first!
 You don't plan on making a mess (I didn't plan on cutting through my friends -new- antique table!) but accidents happen.
 Get something with a felt back, like THIS.
 If you don't want to buy new, simply use lots & lots & lots of newspaper.

 GESSO -- My motto is "ABG!" -- Always Be Gesso-ing.
 I start every page with gesso.
-It acts like primer -- gives the paper tooth, texture, and holds the paint better than just paper alone.
+It acts like primer; it gives the paper tooth, texture, and holds paint better than just paper alone.
 It dries white.
 (You can also find black and colored gesso.)

 Matte Medium/ Gel -- This is your glue and your sealer.
 It dries clear.
 Apply with fingers or a brush.
-Again, Liquitex, Utrecht, Golden, Blick -- are are good!
-I use Nova.
+Liquitex, Utrecht, and Golden (at Blick) -- are are good; I use Nova.

 PAINT -- the fun stuff!
 I simply use acrylic.
 The craft paints you get at Michael's or Joanne's will do just fine.
 But if you can, go to Blick's Art Supply.
 They have lots of options:

 There a lots to choose from in these small tubes of paint for about $2.60/each.
 Great quality!